101101/kb/pages/index.md

 When you click the **Runbook** link, it performs a search for the associated runbook and presents the customer with options:
 ![sample-search-result.jpg]({{ site.baseurl }}/assets/img/sample-search-result.jpg "search result")

+This is easily achieved by correlating the `alert name` to the `runbook name`. *With repository growth, more complex tag passing options are available, and weighted answers could be generated.*

 ---